-Please feel free to get in touch or contact your nearest branch
+Please feel free to get in touch and contact your nearest branch

 1 Information about us 1.1 We are Cornwall Glass & Glazing Limited, a company registered in England and Wales under company number 03560161 and with our registered office at Old Mansion House, 9 Quay Street, Truro, Cornwall TR1 2HE Our VAT number is 717 4705 31.
 1.2 We have branches across the UK, operating under various trading names and operate a number of websites, all of which use these Terms when entering into Contracts.